StefanHig/stfn.work/experience.markdown

 permalink: /experience/
 ---

 To see my public resume, please visit my [LinkedIn page](https://www.linkedin.com/in/stefan-higgins-25b8a1221/).
-For other enquires, or to request a PDF copy of my resume (or academic CV), please send me an email at <stef18@shaw.ca>.
+For other enquiries, or to request a PDF copy of my resume (or academic CV), please send me an email at <stef18@shaw.ca>.

 ***